Asmaetnani/ToDo/README.md

 -The second one is reserved for pending task (tasks for the future) -Finally, the third one shows the set of finished tasks.

-We also created 3 menus:
+We create a menuBar that composed of 3 menus:

 1-File menu: